Solidie/solidie/readme.txt

 * Fix: Bundles filter not showing in gallery
 * Fix: Contents are accessible even if the type is disabled
 * Fix: API path field showing for all content types in settings
+* Fix: Some of DB columns do not get imported
 * Update: First content type auto select in gallery

 = v1.1.2 -> May 12, 2024 =